Morgan Gibbs-White

 Morgan Anthony Gibbs-White (born 27 January 2000) is an English professional footballer who plays as an attacking midfielder for club Nottingham Forest and the England national team.

-Gibbs-White began his career with Wolverhampton Wanderers, making his first-team debut in 2017 and going on to make almost 100 appearances for the club.
-After a short loan at Swansea City, he came to prominence during a loan at Sheffield United, earning himself a club record transfer to newly promoted Nottingham Forest in 2022.
+Gibbs-White began his career with Wolverhampton Wanderers, making his first-team debut in 2017 and making 88 appearances for the club.
+After a short loan at Swansea City, he came to prominence during a loan at Sheffield United, which was followed by a club record transfer to newly promoted Nottingham Forest in 2022.

 Early and personal life

 Morgan Anthony Gibbs-White was born on 27 January 2000 in Stafford, Staffordshire, where he was raised.
 He attended Sir Graham Balfour School in his hometown and later Thomas Telford School in Telford, Shropshire, where he was coached by Des Lyttle.
 Gibbs-White is of Jamaican descent.

 On 13 May 2025, he was banned from driving for six months after pleading guilty to several speeding offences.
 He was also fined £3,996.